mrparracho/mrparracho.github.io/backend/fastapi-rag/docs/faq.md

 I use Agile methodologies including Scrum and Kanban, with regular sprint planning, retrospectives, and continuous integration practices.
 I focus on stakeholder management and requirement gathering.

 ### How do you approach technical challenges?
-I focus on understanding the business requirements first, then design scalable solutions using proven technologies and best practices.
-I prioritize performance, cost optimization, and maintainability.
+I focus on understanding the business requirements very well first.
+Then I break down complex problems into smaller ones.
+After that I design functional and easily tested solutions using proven technologies and best practices.
+I prioritize a failing-fast approach on first stages, by trying different approaches during a PoC/MVP phase.
+Next I focus on scalability, performance, cost optimization, and maintainability.

 ### What's your experience with mentoring?
 I've mentored junior and mid-level engineers in data engineering best practices, conducted code reviews, and led pair programming sessions.
 I believe in knowledge sharing and building strong engineering teams.

 ### How do you stay current with technology trends?
-I actively contribute to open-source projects, attend conferences, and continuously learn new technologies through hands-on projects.
+I follow respected Key Opinion Leaders via newsletters and other sorts of content.
+I contribute to open-source projects, attend conferences, and continuously learn new technologies through hands-on projects.
 I'm currently pursuing advanced AI/ML education.

 ## Career Goals